-But Chung-Sook refuses and the rest of the family rolls down the stairs and the former housekeeper discovers they are just like her.
+But Chung-Sook refuses and the rest of the family rolls down the stairs and the former housekeeper discovers that they are just like her.
 The former housekeeper threatens to show the rich family their video.
-When the owners of the house return everyone disguises and the former housekeeper and her husband are locked in the basement, but she ends up falling and dying when she hits her head.
+When the owners of the house return, everyone disguises it and the former housekeeper and her husband are locked in the basement, but she ends up falling and dying when she hits her head.

 Parasite X Round 6

 I've already written about Round 6 here and the drama is leading the ranking of the most watched series on Netflix.
 What they have in common is that they are well-received South Korean creations.
 Parasite received 4 statuettes at the Oscars, the first film from North Korea to receive an Oscar and Round 6 came to break the prejudice surrounding Korean productions, for being leading the platform.

 Both have comedy, drama and suspense.
 The starting point is financial hardship and debt.
 These people are capable of anything to get out of financial suffering.
 This reality draws attention because many people live on the edge as well.